 Steel Rivers Council of Governments

 University of Pittsburgh-Graduate School of Social Work

 University of Pittsburgh: National Network of Libraries of Medicine Mid-Atlantic Region

 Volunteers of America in Pennsylvania-Working Order Program

 Katherine (Hudgens) Heart earned a Master of Education degree from the University of Pittsburgh in 1984 and excelled in the Grants and Fundraising Course in the Graduate School of Social Work which turned her interests toward the nonprofit sector.
-She served as a training manager at two victim service agencies for seven years and has given hundreds of presentations during her 40 year career.
+She was a youth sports coach and adult fitness leader during and after college, and served as a training manager at two victim service agencies for seven years.
+She has given hundreds of presentations during her 40+ year career.

 In 2012-13, Katherine was selected for advanced communications training with Vanguard Communications, the national award-winning PR Agency in Washington D.C. as part of a federal fellowship which enhanced her ability to plan and present advocacy campaigns through media outreach and motivational speaking for public health/mental health issues.

-Katherine completed train-the-trainer programs with the Department of Justice and Fred Pryor Seminars.
-Her grant professional development includes: the Grants and Fundraising Course in the Graduate School of Social Work at the University of Pittsburgh; the Grantsmanship Center's 5-Day Grant Training Program; one-day workshops on advanced proposal writing and budgeting from the Foundation Center of New York; in-person workshops and online courses with author Dr. Beverly Browning; and meeting and conferences on all aspects of grants and fundraising with the Association of Fundraising Professionals and Grant Professionals Association.
+Katherine completed Train-the-Trainer programs with the Department of Justice and Fred Pryor Seminars.
+Her grant professional development includes: the Grants and Fundraising Course in the Graduate School of Social Work at the University of Pittsburgh; the Grantsmanship Center's 5-Day Grant Training Program in 2000; one-day workshops on advanced proposal writing and budgeting from the Foundation Center of New York; in-person workshops and online courses with author Dr. Beverly Browning; and meetings and conferences on all aspects of grants and fundraising with the Association of Fundraising Professionals and Grant Professionals Association.